JM89/crash-courses/CrashCourse-API/Lesson3/README.md

 Now that all our endpoints are looking at the DB, the `blogPosts` variable in the `BlogPostController` can be removed.

-And this concludes our Lesson 3!

-The API is now doing what we expect it to be doing.. when we are passing it valid data.
-Reality stricks back on Lesson 4, we are going to cover the un-happy scenarios.

 **Step 8**: Stop your local DB server

 Go to the ./Prep folder and in a console, run the following command:
 ```
 docker-compose down
 ```

+And this concludes our Lesson 3!

+The API is now doing what we expect it to be doing.. when we are passing it valid data...
+Reality stricks back on Lesson 4, we are going to cover the un-happy scenarios.